vaishnavi-3969/HealthXpress-SSF-Hackathon/README.md

-This project was bootstrapped with Create React App.
+This project is bootstrapped with Create React App.

-Introduction
+Introduction :
 Welcome to the project!
 This is a React application built using Create React App, a toolchain provided by Facebook for bootstrapping and setting up React applications quickly and efficiently.

-Prerequisites
+Prerequisites :
 Before you get started, ensure that you have the following prerequisites installed on your system:

 -Node.js (v12 or higher) - JavaScript runtime environment.
 -npm (v6 or higher) - Node Package Manager.

 Getting Started
 To run the application locally on your machine, follow these steps: